Let’s introduce ourselves! I’d love to know more about you ᥫ᭡.

 By Juliet Diaz

-Writing is how I make sense of the world.
-Here, I share reflections on life, books, and writing + reporting from the literary scene — lit events, lit activism, calls to action, etc.
+Here, I share reflections on life, books, wellbeing, and reporting from the literary scene — lit events, lit activism, calls to action, etc.

 The added element of + reporting from the literary scene — is about bringing you deeper into my world as an author.
 I want you to see more of my writer’s life—how I network, connect, and show up in literary spaces, especially through my work with the